Do Dogs Sweat & Have Sweat Glands?

-Dogs don’t have sweat glands like humans do.
+Dogs don’t have sweat glands like humans do, but do dogs sweat?
+Yes!
 They sweat through their foot pads but generally use their hair coat and panting to stay cool.
 This makes dogs susceptible to overheating and even heat stroke.
 As temperatures rise, here are five ways to keep your dog cool and protect them from heat exhaustion or heat stroke.

 - Keep your pup hydrated.
 Provide your dog with an abundance of cool water.
 If your dog isn’t an enthusiastic consumer of water, consider adding water to their food or flavoring their water with chicken broth (avoid onions).
 Ideally, your dog should drink about an ounce of water per pound of body weight everyday.
 If your dog will be in the heat, I would recommend increasing this amount by 50%.

 - Keep your pup in shape.
 Obesity can increase your dog’s risk of heat stroke while cardiovascular fitness can decrease the risk.
 Ideally, your dog should be walked or exercised everyday.
 If you plan on taking your dog on a long hike or outdoor activity, start by gradually extending your dog’s exercise before the event.